emc-openstack/vnx-direct-driver/README_FC.md

 For more details on multi-backend, see [OpenStack Administration Guide](http://docs.openstack.org/admin-guide-cloud/content/multi_backend.html)

-## Restriction of deployment

-It is not suggest to deploy the driver on Nova Compute Node if "cinder upload-to-image --force True" is to be used against an in-use volume.
-Otherwise, "cinder upload-to-image --force True" will terminate the VM instance's data access to the volume.

-## Restriction of volume extension

-VNX does not support to extend the thick volume which has snapshot.
-If user tries to extend a volume which has snapshot, status of the volume would change to "error_extending".

 ## Initiator Auto Registration

-When initiator_auto_registration=True, the driver will automatically register FC initiators to all working FC target ports of the VNX array during volume attaching (The driver will skip those initiators that have already been registered)
+When `initiator_auto_registration=True`, the driver will automatically register FC initiators to all working FC target ports of the VNX array during volume attaching (The driver will skip those initiators that have already been registered)

 If you want to register some initiators only on some specific ports and don't want them to be registered on other ports, this functionality should be disabled.

+## Batch Processing for Volume Attaching/Detaching

+Batch Processing is introduced to improve the performance of volume attaching/detaching.
+The driver accumulates the concurrent attaching/detaching requests and then serves the requests in batch later.
+Because some duplicated operations will be removed, the whole process will be more efficient.
+The minimum serving time of a request may increase since time is needed for requests to accumulate but the maximum serving time will be reduced as long as the time for accumulation is not excessively long.
+Batch processing is disabled by default.
+Option `attach_detach_batch_interval` within the backend section is used to control this support

+* `attach_detach_batch_interval=-1`: Batch processing is disabled.
+This is the default value.

+* `attach_detach_batch_interval=<Number of seconds>`: Batch processing is enabled and worker threads will sleep <Number of seconds> for the requests to accumulate before it serve them in batch.